Steven Matz: 2017

 At the start of the season, the MLB marketed the Mets pitching rotation of Matz, Jacob deGrom, Matt Harvey, and Noah Syndergaard as the "Four Horsemen of Queens", with a commercial suggesting they could be "the best staff in baseball".
 Matz missed the first two months of the 2017 season due to an elbow inflammation.
 Team doctors believed at the time it might have been a side effect of his bone spur surgery the previous fall, and prescribed platelet-rich plasma injections and rest.
 Matz said the injury was a strained flexor tendon in his elbow, though that diagnosis was not made by the Mets' doctors.
 Matz made his first start of the season on June 10.
 He performed well in his first five starts, posting a 2.12 ERA and logging at least six innings in each game, and back-to-back scoreless starts on June 28 and July 3.

 However, in his subsequent six starts between July 9 and August 6, Matz had a 0–4 record, 11.03 ERA, 2.20 WHIP, and 29 earned runs and 46 hits allowed over that span.
 Matz surrendered a career-worst seven earned runs in less than two innings during his July 16 start against the Colorado Rockies, which also marked the shortest start of his career to that point.
 In late August, doctors determined Matz had ulnar nerve irritation in his left elbow.
 He required season-ending surgery to decompress and reposition the ulnar nerve, a procedure similar to one DeGrom underwent in 2016.
-After it was announced Matz would require surgery, it was revealed he had been skipping bullpen sessions between starts, and limiting the use of his slider pitch to lessen the strain on his elbow.
+After it was announced Matz would require surgery, it was revealed he had been skipping bullpen sessions between starts, and limiting the use of his slider to lessen the strain on his elbow.
 That led to questions over whether he was healthy enough to pitch in the first place, though Matz said it was ultimately his decision.
 Matz pitched just 66 2/3 innings in 13 starts in the 2017 season, compiling a record of 2–7, a 6.08 ERA, and 45 earned runs allowed.